 - 40x30 grid, 4v4 w/ 1 goal and goalkeeper.
-2 small sets of counter attack goals on opposite end-line - before they can go to goal. • The opposing team can counter immediately and - Teams switch roles.
+2 small sets of counter attack goals on opposite end-line from goalkeeper. - Played as a normal game. - The team going to goal must have four passes before they can go to goal. - The opposing team can counter immediately and head for the counter attack goals. - Keep score. - Teams switch roles.